-MINIMUM RECOMMENDED FOOTPRINT FOR SURFACE MOUNTED APPLICATIONS footprint, the packages will self-align when subjected to a solder reflow process.
+1. When positioned as shown, the Earth's gravity will result in a positive 1g output footprint, the packages will self-align when subjected to a solder reflow process.
 It is always recommended to design boards with a solder mask layer to avoid bridging and shorting between solder pads.